Astrobiology is the study of the nature and extent of life in the Universe.

 Astrobiology manifests itself as an umbrella field encompassing many disciplines, including astronomy, chemistry, biology, geology, engineering, law, history, social sciences and more.

-The only known example of life in the Universe is that of life on Earth.
-We recognize this life as a complex state of matter evolving in the dynamical environment that is our planet.
-It is a natural process, predictably constrained by the universal laws of nature.
+The only known example of life in the Universe is that on Earth.
+We recognize this life as a complex state of matter evolving in our planet’s dynamic environment.
 By studying life on Earth we are able to begin to extrapolate our findings to other worlds and critically evaluate whether such phenomena may have occurred there.